grea09/color/article/article.md

 To resolve the problem we either replace $f$ with a saviour, i.e. a fluent in $eff(a_i) \cap pre(a_j)$ that isn't already provided, or we delete the link all together.

 ### Interference defects
 This kind of defects is not as toxic as the illegal ones: they won't make the plan unsolvable but they can still cause performance drops in POP execution.
-These can appear more often in regular POP results as they are not targeted by standard implementations. <!-- TODO Il faudrait préciser pour chaque defaut suivant, pourquoi ils entrainent des diminutions de performance de POP -->
+These can appear more often in regular POP results as they are not targeted by standard implementations.

 <div class="definition" name="Redundant links">
 This defect can happen in POP generated plans to some extends.
 A redundant link have a transitive equivalent of longer length.
 It means that a link $a_i \to a_j$ is redundant if and only if it exists another path from $a_i$ to $a_j$ of length greater to $1$.